marscoin/marscoin/doc/randomx-consensus-profile-v1.md

 - This branch adds profile constants and tests only.
 - No block validation, mining, retargeting, or chainparams activation changes.
-- No RandomX source vendoring in this PR.
+- Includes a vendored RandomX source snapshot under `src/crypto/randomx_vendor/` for reproducible future integration.
+- Build integration remains non-activating and is gated by `--enable-randomx-vendor`.

 ## Follow-up Work